defencedog/orangepi3b_v2.1/Orangepi-3B rk3566-5.10.160-panfrost/README.md

 sudo apt install rockchip-multimedia-config sudo reboot
 ```
-When installing above repository terminal may indicate some missing library `libv4l-rkmpp` make sue you install it
+When installing above repository terminal may indicate some missing library `libv4l-rkmpp` make sure you install it as it provides VPU acceleration for chromium

 Afterwards
 ```
 sudo apt purge chromum ffmpeg